 The components SHOULD eventually be collapsed to compose assurance profiles, each consisting of a set of values for one or more of these components.
 Please consult AARC-G021: Guideline on the exchange of specific assurance information between Infrastructures [AARC-G021] as a reference for the available assurance profiles.

-Guidelines for evaluating the combined assurance of linked identities (AARC-G031)
+Guidelines for the evaluation and combination of the assurance of external identities (AARC-G031)